YugabyteDB-Samples/yugabyte-graphql-apps/README.md

 # Scalable, available, multi-region GraphQL apps with Hasura and YugabyteDB

 For cloud native API developers, factors like GraphQL Query performance, handling infrastructure outages, and scalability of GraphQL applications are as important as ease of use GraphQL provides.
-This repo will provide a [benchmark tool](./graphql-subscription-perf-tool) and details for deploying the [benchmark setup](./setup.md) on a Kubernetes cluster.
+In this repo we have performed different scaling and relisiency tests for GraphQL applications using YugabyteDB and the observations are captured in the below mentioned docs -

 - [Scaling GraphQL subscriptions to 1 Million subscribers linearly](./1M_subscriptions.md)
 - [High availability of GraphQL subscriptions under infrastructure failures](./resilient_graphql_apps.md)